Kaltsoon/rate-repository-api/README.md

 - **How to reset the database?** If you are absolutely sure that you wan't to remove _all_ the existing data, just remove the `database.sqlite` file in the `rate-repository-api` folder and run `npm run build`.

-- **Is this API production ready?** Almost, however current version of the API utilizes sqlite database, which is not quite suitable for production.
+- **Is this production ready?** Almost.
+The current version of the API utilizes sqlite database, which is not quite suitable for production.
 Luckily, all database queries are performed with [Objection](https://vincit.github.io/objection.js/) ORM and changing the underlying database driver is just a matter of [configuration](http://knexjs.org/#Installation-client).